 What I don’t really get is when people try to pan something they hate or don’t like just for the sake of using it up- and I’m talkin if there’s a ton of it left.
 I’m not in absolute love with every makeup product I own and some things I like more than others, but for the most part I don’t dislike anything I’m trying to use up.
 I’m more likely to toss or give something away if I’m really not into it.
 The idea of forcing myself to use something I don’t like over and over just seems unnecessary and kinda torturous.

 Considering I like variety and wearing different looks way too much to use the same exact products day in and day out, project pan would probably make me antsy to switch things up since I’d eventually get bored of using the same things over and over.
 I wouldn’t be able to commit to the effort.
 I definitely get more motivated or eager to finish off something if it’s getting low, but I’d rather let it happen on its own instead of forcing it.
 That is unless there’s just that tiny bit left and I don’t want it sitting around taking up space.
 But alas, it’s more gratifying for me to see something run its natural course to the end, even if it takes forever!
 I want to keep the joy in using my makeup, or at least the interest, so once that fades it might be time to chuck it.

 So because of all that, I haven’t attempted a formal project pan, but would love to know if you ever tried it or had success with it!

-What are your thoughts on project pan?
+What are your thoughts on project pan? <3, Jen